learnk8s/learnk8s.io/src/templating/content.md

 ## Introduction: managing YAML files

-When you have multiple Kubernetes clusters, it's common to have resources that can be applied to all environments but with a small modification.
+When you have multiple Kubernetes clusters, it's common to have resources that can be applied to all environments but with small modifications.
 As an example, when an app runs in the staging environment, it should connect to the staging database.

 However, in production, it should connect to the production database.